Best Gigging Guitars on a Budget

 Squier’s dazzling recent performance has been mirrored by the Jazzmaster’s rise in popularity.
 This most divisive of Designs has now become the hipster’s guitar du jour, with many indie-rockers feeling an affinity with it’s warm jangle and counterculture look.

-Dinosaur Jr’s main man J Mascis has long been a devotee, and his tasteful Squier signature model displays not only excellent value for money, it also scores for sheer cool-factor.
+Dinosaur Jr’s main man J Mascis has long been a devotee, and his tasteful signature model from Squier guitars displays not only excellent value for money, it also scores for sheer cool-factor.
 A proper anodised gold pickguard on a Vintage White body?
 Hell yes.
 There is a most pleasing heft to the neck, without it being a bat, and the pickups are exemplary units with plenty of clarity and sizzle to match the aforementioned warmth.

 Leave your label-snobbery at the door when you try out this Squier, and see just what kind of guitars are being made for this kind of money today.